jhumelsine/jhumelsine.github.io/_posts/2024-03-12-interpreter-design-pattern-introduction.md

 The difference is that the object tree will be based upon a program consistent with the grammar.
 A program can be thought of as a blueprint for the object tree.
 The scanner and parser will construct the object tree based upon that blueprint.

-Their behavior is close to the [Builder Design Pattern](https://refactoring.guru/design-patterns/builder), for which I’ll probably provide a blog (TBD) as I get into more scanner and parser details.
+Their behavior is close to the [Builder Design Pattern](https://jhumelsine.github.io/2025/08/08/builder-introduction.html).

 Once the object tree, as shown above, has been constructed, then Tracks can be passed to it to determine their satisfiability based upon a Track's attributes and the configuration of the Specifications in the tree.